MATCHPOINTS 2026 - Resilience in a Challenged Europe

 Panelists:

-• Nana Bule, Board Chair of DCAI and CarbFix, Board member at Novo Nordisk Foundation & more
+• Nana Bule, Chair of the Board, DCAI and CarbFix, Member of the Board, Novo Nordisk Foundation (among others)

 • Derek Beach, Professor, Department of Political Science, Aarhus University